Fraudmarc/fraudmarc-ce/INSTALL-ADVANCED.md

    region=[your region]
    ```

-4. Choose the instance you just created, scroll down to Security group rule, and click the `Inbound` tab at the bottom of the new window.
+4. When the DB instance has been created, choose the instance from the `Instances` tab, and scroll down to Security group rule.
+Click on one of the security rules and in the new window that pops up, scroll down and click on the `Inbound` tab at the bottom.

 5. Click the `Edit` button, and click the `Add rule` button.
-Give the Port Range the same with the previous one, and Source should be `Anywhere`
+Give the Port Range the same with the previous one (`5432`), and Source should be `Anywhere`

 6. Install the [PSQL](<https://www.postgresql.org/download/>) command line tool on your local machine.